Chrysler Town & Country Overview

 The Town & Country still falls short of the best minivans.
-High points include a comfortable and settled ride and a quiet, well-equipped cabin that offers considerable versatility.
-The second- and third-row seats conveniently fold into the floor, a helpful feature that maximizes cargo space, but the folding seats are thin and not very supportive.
+High points include a comfortable, settled ride and a quiet, well-equipped, and versatile cabin.
+The second- and third-row seats that conveniently fold into the floor to maximize cargo space, but the folding seats are thin and not very supportive.
 Though the 283-hp V6 is polished and powerful enough, the transmission is a generation behind, and fuel economy is unimpressive at 17 mpg overall.
-Everyday handling is sound but becomes sloppy when the van is pushed to its limits.
+Everyday handling is sound, but becomes sloppy when the van is pushed to its limits.
 Reliability has been below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).